 First, let’s take a look at the waterfalls nearby Moalboal.
 The best thing to do is to rent a moped in Moalboal, which will cost you around $5-8 USD per day depending on your haggling ability.
 You can easily find a moped to rent at many of the guesthouses but definitely down at the Panagsama beach strip.
 If you don’t want to drive a bike you can ride on the back of a local’s bike but you will need to pay his wage for the day.

-All of the waterfalls I list below are within striking distance from Moalboal.
+All of the waterfalls I list below are within driving distance from Moalboal.
 Most of them are within one-hour driving from Moalboal.
 Some are closer than others but you can reach them all from Moalboal, which is where I stayed when I visited them.
 I’ve written an individual blog post for each waterfall so you can click on that link and investigate the driving time, trek required and see more photos and details about that specific waterfall.

 WATERFALLS NEAR MOALBOAL